whiplashoo/split-image/README.md

   cols          How many columns to split the image into (vertical split).

 optional arguments:
-  -h, --help    show this help message and exit
+  -h, --help      Show this help message and exit
   -s, --square    If the image should be resized into a square before splitting.
+  -r, --reverse   Reverse the splitting process, i.e. merge multiple tiles of an image into one.
+  --cleanup       After splitting or merging, delete the original image/images.

 ```